antaris-inc/SatOS-Payload-SDK/examples/app-edge-python/README.md

-# SatOS application using CUDA Library and Python.
+# Example Python SatOS Application for Edge Server

-This directory contains an example Payload Application using the Python.
+This directory contains an example SatOS Application using CUDA Library and Python.
 This is not production-ready code, but it is useful for learning how the platform functions.

 ## Quickstart